By Blaise Jaeger · Updated 24 June 2026

 👉 If you’re planning multiple dives, our guide to the best dive sites in Bali will help you choose the right spots based on your level, conditions, and marine life.

-Finally, if you’re looking for a reliable and experienced operator, we recommend Dune Penida Dive Center — a PADI 5★ dive center known for its strong focus on safety, local knowledge, and high-quality dive experiences.
+👉 Ready to dive Manta Point?
+See trip options, prices and booking on our dedicated site, mantapointnusapenida.com, or book directly with Dune Penida Dive Center — a PADI 5★ dive center known for its focus on safety, local knowledge, and high-quality dive experiences.

 Dive With Manta Rays